hapi-server/servers/README.md

 * `all.json` - Production servers
 * `dev.json` - In-development servers

-These files are updated every hour and on each commit by replacing existing information with responses from an `/about` request (for servers that support his endpoint).
+These files are updated every hour and on each commit by replacing existing information for each server with responses from an `/about` request (if this endpoint is supported).

 Lists in legacy format are: